Lumunix/Jekyll-Docker/README.md

-# Jekyll-Docker - Jekyll blog template in a docker container.
+# Jekyll-Docker - Jekyll blog template in a docker container with Jekyll Admin CMS.
 ![Project-Banner](/readme/project-banner.png)

 ## About